iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 > I work in a residential facility where both staff and residents have cell phones.
 Not once, with any positive case, has this app notified me of an exposure.
 Very disappointing.<br> :date: __2021-01-04 21:27:36__

 > Totally pointless.
 Unless everyone else is using theres no point in having it.
 My wife and I have been around several people who have been covid positive and never received a warning.<br> :date: __2021-01-02 17:39:12__

-> Why ONLY allow the fingerprint scan option and not offer the password/pin option?
-(Meanning I cannot access the scanned list).
-Is it that challenging for the devs to realize we all don't utilize/have access to the SAME FEATURES.
-This app is the equivalent of a paperweight, in my phone.<br> :date: __2020-12-28 19:14:04__